Edward Mardigian

-Edward Mardigian (October 25, 1907, Constantinople - November 3, 1993) was an engineer, Leader, Philanthropist.
+Edward Mardigian (October 25, 1907, Constantinople – November 3, 1993, USA) was an engineer, Armenian-American community leader and philanthropist.

 Early life

 Edward Mardigian was the youngest of Stephen Mardigian's children, and was only six when he immigrated to the United States.
-Stephan Mardigian, who had been working as a Butcher in Toledo, Ohio, USA, saved enough money to bring the family to the United States in October 1914, on the eve of the Armenian genocide.
+Stephan Mardigian, who had been working as a butcher in Toledo, Ohio, saved enough money to bring the family to the United States in October 1914, on the eve of the Armenian genocide.